Q: How do you get your songs on the web?

 Q: But I want the tabs to a different song :(

 A: The tabs were made by fans -- if you make a tab which you think is correct, please email it to Nico

-All of the content of this site, lyrics, music, sounds, and images (except where noted) are Copyright 2004-2017 (c) by trocadero.net, All Rights Reserved.
+All of the content of this site, lyrics, music, sounds, and images (except where noted) are Copyright 2004-2023 (c) by Nicolas Audy-Rowland, All Rights Reserved.

 All songs published by Trocadero Mass Music (ASCAP).

 Trocadero is a registered trademark.